DMG supplement sublingual 100

 To study the effectiveness of dimethylglycine on oxygen consumption (VO(2)) in children with Saguenay-Lac-Saint-Jean cytochrome-c oxidase (SLSJ-COX) deficiency.
-In a crossover randomized double-blind clinical trial, 5 children with SLSJ-COX deficiency, who were stable and old enough to comply with VO(2) measurement, were treated with placebo or DMG for 3 days, and with the alternate treatment after a 2-week washout period.
+5 children with SLSJ-COX deficiency, who were stable and old enough to comply with VO(2) measurement, were treated with placebo or DMG for 3 days, and with the alternate treatment after a 2-week washout period.
 Dietary caloric intake was calculated for 3 days before each measurement.
 Mean caloric intakes per day were 1562 and 1342 kcal x m(-2) before and during placebo, 1,336 and 1,380 before and during DMG, respectively.
 DMG was well tolerated and, in all cases, resulted in markedly increased blood DMG levels.
 Mean VO(2) was lower after administration of either DMG or placebo, but neither difference was statistically significant.
 There was no detectable effect of DMG treatment on blood levels of lactate, pyruvate, bicarbonate, or pH.
-This study suggests that treatment with DMG does not substantially change VO(2) in children with SLSJ-COX deficiency.
+This study suggests that treatment with DMG does not substantially change oxygen consumption in children with SLSJ-COX deficiency.

 Those on Lithium who are bipolar should be cautious in using DMG or TMG since they may lead to overstimulation and potentially lead to mania.

 tried 250 mg of DMG (sublingual) and didn't feel any effect on my mood

 whatsoever: does it take a few days to work?